 A bouillon cube is a compressed cube of dehydrated beef, chicken, fish, or vegetable stock.
 Bouillon granules are small particles of the same substance, but they dissolve faster.
 Both can be reconstituted in hot liquid to substitute for stock or broth.

-A bundle of fresh herbs usually thyme, parsley, and bay leaf used to add flavor to soups, stews, stocks, and poaching liquids.
-They are often tied inside two pieces of leek leaf or in a piece of cheesecloth.
+A bundle of fresh herbs (usually thyme, parsley, and bay leaf) used to add flavor to soups, stews, stocks, and poaching liquids.
+It is often tied inside two pieces of leek leaf or in a piece of cheesecloth.